MicrosoftDocs/Advertising-docs/BingAds/scripts/solutions/urlfetch-example.md

 # Updating the bid value for a list of keywords

-This example script shows you how to:
+This solution shows you how to:

 - Read a file from Google Drive, which contains a single bid multiplier value;
 - Read a spreadsheet containing keyword IDs, use the IDs to get the keywords, and multiply the keywords' bids by the bid multiplier;
 - Write the new and old bid values back to the spreadsheet;
 - Sends an email notification that the bids were updated.

-Before using this example, see [Getting an access token](accessing-google-services.md#access-token) for options on getting an access token to use in this example.
+Before using this solution, see [Getting an access token](accessing-google-services.md#access-token) for options on getting an access token to use in this solution.

 ```javascript
 function main() {